 Then what?
 I moved back to Sweden, thinking I was done with swimming.
 But it turns out that was easier said than done.
 Since I always ended on a good note, and still adored the element of water, I was soon back at it again – this time in a wetsuit.
 I tried out triathlon for a while, participating in the ITU Stockholm Triathlon and got into road biking doing Halvvättern with my dad and mom two years in a row.
 I also got a first taste of Swimrun participating in Ångaloppet 2014 with an old swimmer friend.
 This was fun, but the best part was always the swimming.
 I noticed when coaching, that even tough I enjoyed this profession I was longing to be in the water with my pupils rather that standing on the edge of the pool.
 Hence, I joined the elite group of SSS once again, and did a total swimming comeback in 2014/15 – resulting in a second place at 400 IM in the Swedish National Championships.

 The best part of Swimming, and sports in general, is that you meet so many incredible people.
 My short Triathlon career put me in contact with the 6-am-ers at Eriksdalsbadet, and I come to admire long-distance sports and what the crazy sport of Swimrun was.
 Really, it all started with Par Kristoffersson asking me to do Utö Swimrun with him (to be mentioned, I was definitely a last resort on his list) one week before this then daunting challenge.
 The adventurer inside of me could of course not say no – so I was on the starting line with Pär, facing the longest race I had ever done!
 Since that day, Swimrun has become much more to me than a crazy-sounding sport.
-Now, I’ve participated in the World Championships ÖtillÖ three times, going on four.
+Now, I’ve participated in the World Championships ÖtillÖ four times, going on five.